tlylt/dapp-auction/README.md

 ### Instructions
 First we need to obtain the ipfs hash for the nft metadata that you want
 1. Navigate into client.
 Find a picture or gif that you like and save it into client/assets together with "octo.gif" and "octopus.jpg"
-2. Edit runScript.js in client/scripts
-   1. Uncomment line 4, comment line 5
+2. Open client/data/metadata.json.
+Change the name, description and attributes to your liking.
+The image link does not matter.
-   2. Edit line 4 filePath to be: const filePath = path.join(__dirname, "../assets/{your file name}.{filetype}")
+3. Edit runScript.js in client/scripts by editting line 6 imgPath to be: const filePath = path.join(__dirname, "../assets/{your file name}.{filetype}")
-3. Run runScript.js
+4. Run runScript.js
 ```
    node scripts/runScipt.js
 ```
-4. Open client/data/ipfsHash.json.
-You should see your image hash in the last entry together with the PinSize and Timestamp of hashing.
-To view the pinned image on pinata, browse: https://gateway.pinata.cloud/ipfs/{your_IpfsHash}
-5. We now need a second hash to include the other NFT attributes.
-Open client/data/metadata.json and replace "image" with the link in step 4, as well as add any attributes you want into "attributes".
-You can change the description and name accordingly as well.
-6. Edit runScript.js
-   1. Comment line 4
-   2. Uncomment line 5
-7. Do step 3
-8. Another IpfsHash entry is recorded into ipfsHash.json.
-Similarly, view the pinned metadata by browsing: https://gateway.pinata.cloud/ipfs/{your_IpfsHash}
+5. To view the pinned object, browse: https://gateway.pinata.cloud/ipfs/{your_IpfsHash}.
+Your ipfsHash can be obtained from the last entry in ipfsHash.json
 Congratulations, you have no successfully pinned the nft metadata that you want.

 Now we need to mint an NFT using the metadata you have just created.
 We do this in the Goerli Testnet as our contract has already been deployed there.